Pediatric Surgery

 About the Specialty

-Ours is one of the oldest and finest Paediatric surgery centre among Private healthcare providers in Jaipur.
+Ours is one of the oldest and finest Pediatric surgery centre among Private healthcare providers in Jaipur.

 cardiology-about

-To give our patients comprehensive care, the Department of Paediatric Surgery at Mahatma Gandhi Hospital combines Paediatric surgery with ancillary specialties in a state-of-the-art, ultramodern facility.
+To give our patients comprehensive care, the Department of Pediatric Surgery at Mahatma Gandhi Hospital combines Pediatric surgery with ancillary specialties in a state-of-the-art, ultramodern facility.
 Our extremely skilled and knowledgeable personnel provide outstanding services with kindness and care.
-They are aware of the unique requirements and worries of patients undergoing Paediatric surgery.
+They are aware of the unique requirements and worries of patients undergoing Pediatric surgery.

 HOD Message